-Moved by Elders E. C. Briggs and P. S. Wixom, that Elder N. Dutton labor in Michigan and Indiana, under the charge.
-Adopted.
+Moved by Elders E. C. Briggs and P. S. Wixom, that Elder N. Dutton labor in Michigan and Indiana, under the C. Briggs, Elder J. C. Foss, was ap-

 Moved by H. A. Stebbins and O. P. Dunham, that Elder J. S. Snively be continued in his Mission in Canada, subject to the direction of those in charge of Mission.
 Adopted.